Party of Progress (Germany): History

 The Party of Progress ran for the first time in the NRW local elections in the Cologne- Kalk constituency and received 20 votes there.
 Its second participation in the election took place in the 2021 German federal election, where it received 3,228 votes.
 At the state level, the PdF ran for the first time in the 2022 North Rhine-Westphalia state election, where it won 0.1% of all second votes with 6,154 votes.

 The Party of Progress was admitted to the June 2024 European Parliament election and was thus eligible to stand for election throughout Germany for the first time.
 It received 0.6% of the vote and thus a seat in the European Parliament, as there is no threshold in European elections.
 Party leader Lukas Sieper was elected.
 Luca Piwodda was elected mayor of Gartz (Oder) in the same year.

 In the September 2024 Saxony state election the PdF won 248 votes (0.01%).
 On 18 May, 2025, the PdF held their 19th Federal Party Conference (German: Bundesparteitag) in Hanover, where they officially announced the creation of the party's youth wing, JPG (Jung.
 Politisch.
 Gutaussehend.).
 Kilian Ebert and Pauline Leist were elected as co-chairpersons of the JPG, with Ole Hamann being elected deputy chairperson.
 They also elected a new presidium, with Erik Oetjen, Luca Piwodda, Artemij Kiel and Paul Strauß retaining their posts in the presidium.
 The Party of Progress also plans to take part in the state elections in Baden-Württemberg, Berlin, Rhineland-Palatinate and Saxony-Anhalt.
 The PdF also had two major candidates in the 2025 North Rhine-Westphalia local elections, Joel Cristobal Chamorro in Wiehl and Heike Flora Herden in Cologne.
+In May 2025, Tim Sieper became the mayor of Eckenroth after his father Michael stepped down due to issues concerning his health.
+With that, Sieper became Germany's youngest mayor to date at age 20.

 On September 19, 2025, the party announced that the merger with the Free Citizens of Central Germany, which had been planned for several months, had been completed.
 This gave the PdF a total of 69 seats, including several city and local council seats in the Mansfeld-Südharz district, as well as (local) mayoral offices.
 Effective immediately, these seats will operate under the name Party of Progress–Free Citizens of Central Germany (PdF–FBM).
 Andreas Koch was mayor of Mansfeld.

+On March 21, 2026, the delegates of the annual party congress elected Lukas Sieper and Michelle Kahlich as co-presidents of the PdF.
+Sieper also announced that he'd be joining Renew Europe, a move that was ratified by the party on the same day.
+On April 9, 2026, the party announced that it joined the European Democratic Party (EDP).
+At the same time, it's youth wing also joined the Young Democrats for Europe.